Posts filed under ‘Uncategorized’

 To me, this is truly Thanksgiving.
 I send woofs & wiggles to both of them.

-Lily is a Great Dane that has been blind since a bizarre medical
+a Great Dane that has been blind since a bizarre medical

-condition required she have both eyes removed.
 For the last 5 years, Maddison, another Great Dane, has been her sight.

 Dog People vs. Cat People – Interesting!